-But food freshness labels (what you would probably call the expiration date, even though it probably isn't) often don't mean what you think they do!
+But food freshness labels (what you would probably call the expiration date, even though it actually isn't) often don't mean what you think they d.
 So if you're tossing food because of the date on the package, you could be tossing perfectly good food.

 One easy way to waste less food is to understand food freshness labels, packaging codes, and expiration dates.